cmstas/Software/pyRootPlotMaker/README.md

 30. `legCoords` - 4-tuple of legend coordinates, as passed to the ROOT.TLegend constructor.
 31. `convertToPoisson` - set to true to automatically convert data histogram to proper asymmetric poisson errors (see [here](https://twiki.cern.ch/twiki/bin/view/CMS/PoissonErrorBars))
 32. `drawZeros` - if `convertToPoisson` is set to True, this determines whether do draw markers at bins with 0 contents (note that the Poisson error according to the formula at the above link in this case is 1.8)
+33. `drawSystematicBand` - draw a band in the ratio plot to show systematic errors.
+34. `systematics` - if the above option is set to True, this is a list of relative systematic errors (i.e., 0.4 for a 40% uncertainty).
+Must be the same length as the number of bins.

 ### Comparison plots
 Use `ppm.plotComparison` to plot a comparison between 2 histograms.
 This needs more work.